Bazror/hivemind/docs/native_ads/dev_scope.md

 ### Custom JSON operations

-The following custom JSON operations will need to be implemented.
+The following `custom_json` operations will need to be implemented.

 **Moderators**